top of page

 FREE

-The concert will also be streamed live, and available to watch as it happens, and also after the event.
-Please check this link for the general viewing capability, and check back here after Monday, October 7 for the exact link.
+The concert will also be streamed live, and available to watch as it happens, and also after the event at the following link: https://www.youtube.com/live/GXUfUEf5AVk?si=n8DoVBMzQ3toB4AW

 For those of you still reading, here is the backstory of the Sonata and why it exists.
 I hope to see you on October 11.
 Enjoy!